ethereum/consensus-specs/specs/phase1/das-p2p.md

 # TODO hash function: (node, time)->subnets
 ```

-Backbone subscription work is outlined in the [DAS validator spec](./validator.md#data-availability-sampling)
+Backbone subscription work is outlined in the [DAS participation spec](./das-participation.md#slow-rotation-backbone)

 #### Quick Rotation: Sampling

-A node MUST maintain `k` random subscriptions to topics, and rotate these according to the [DAS validator spec](./validator.md#data-availability-sampling).
+A node MUST maintain `k` random subscriptions to topics, and rotate these according to the [DAS participation spec](./das-participation.md#quick-rotation-sampling).
 If the node does not already have connected peers on the topic it needs to sample, it can search its peerstore, and if necessary in the DHT, for peers in the topic backbone.

 ## DAS in the Gossip domain: Push